Morwenn/cpp-sort/docs/Measures-of-presortedness.md

 Measures of presortedness are pretty formalized, so the names of the functions in the library are short and generally correspond to the ones used in the literature.

-In the following descriptions we use *X* to represent the input sequence, and |*X*| to represent the size of that sequence.
+In the following descriptions we use $X$ to represent the input sequence, and $|X|$ to represent the size of that sequence.

 ### *Block*